quantiacs/documentation/en/source/user_guide/data_stocks.md

 - [Fundamental data](#fundamental-data)

 ## General information about tickers
-The information about the available stocks in the last 5 years can be obtained specifying the lookback period in calendar days multiplied by the number of years:
+To get information about available stocks in the last 5 years, specify the lookback period in calendar days multiplied by the number of years:

 ```python
 import qnt.data as qndata